Thaliph/vparecommander/README.md

   secretRef: git-credentials
 ```

-3. The operator will create a pull request with patches like:
+3. The operator will create or update a patch file named `my-app.deployment.yaml` with patches like:

 ```yaml
 - op: add